Pre-conference: Public Health in Ireland North and South, Past, Present and Future

 Attendance of the pre-conference is free of charge but registration is required.
 Pre-conferences can be added to your registration after you have already registered.
 You can do so by logging into your account and updating your registration.
 You can also register for the pre-conference only.

-Organised and supported by the Institute of Public Health in Ireland with the Faculty of Public Health Medicine (www.publichealth.ie) and the Royal College of Physicians of Ireland (www.rcpi.ie/faculties/faculty-of-public-health-medicine).
+Organised and supported by the Institute of Public Health in Ireland with the Faculty of Public Health Medicine (www.publichealth.ie).